 Many local councils offer free handyperson services to people over 60 for small repairs and installing basic home security.
 These will vary according to where you live, but it’s always worth looking into.
 People over 60 on low incomes are also eligible for Age UK’s handyperson scheme, which includes free or discounted repairs, smoke alarms, lock installation and other minor services.

-BT recently unveiled a new Home Essentials package, which will reduce broadband and phone costs for those claiming certain benefits.
-Starting in June 2021, this will offer fibre broadband and 700 minutes of calls at less than half price to any households claiming Universal Credit, the guarantee credit element of Pension Credit, Jobseeker’s Allowance, Income Support, or Employment and Support Allowance.
+BT currently offers a Home Essentials package, which reduces broadband and phone costs for those claiming certain benefits.
+This deal offers fibre broadband and 700 minutes of calls at less than half price to any households claiming Universal Credit, the guarantee credit element of Pension Credit, Jobseeker’s Allowance, Income Support, or Employment and Support Allowance.

 You might also be eligible for the Warm Home Discount scheme, a one-off £140 discount on your electricity bill, between this October and next March.
 This is offered to households who receive the Guarantee Credit element of Pension Credit; in other words, people in the “core group”.